TA: Yun-Sik Choi , email@example.com Office Hours: in the GDC basement TA station, and by appointment.

 Aho, Lam, Sethi, & Ullman, Compilers: Principles, Techniques,

-iClicker: Each student is required to buy/rent an iClicker (the old model, multiple choice version).
+iClicker: Each student is required to have an iClicker (the old model, multiple choice version is okay).
 This will be used for attendance and to reinforce and practice with the class material.
 If you prefer to get the newer iClicker2 or already have one for another class, that will work too.

 Course Notes: Strongly recommended.
 Available in WEL 2.228.
 Available on-line by Contents or Index or PDF.
 Also see the Vocabulary.